emingchiou/sequence_analysis/README.md

 -Output: The extracted sequences, protein ID, position of the interval, the percentage.
 Files were in FASTA and csv format.

+* You need to download the fasta files first

 # Basic information:

 -Aim: To build an easy-to-use tool for basic information of DNA sequences.